Date of Last Revision

 Lawrence Noble, Jr.

 Carly, Andrea M.; Moyer, Nicholas S.; and Pietros, Abel S., "Reducing Fretting Corrosion at the Femoral Neck to Taper Junction in Total Hip Arthroplasty" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 275.